 The ever-changing technologies and business models in our evolution-oriented world require existing networks to be equipped with low latency, high density and high throughput.

-With 5G rising rapidly, mobile network services have been classified into three categories by the International Telecommunication Union (ITU): 1) Enhanced Mobile Broadband (eMBB), 2) Ultra-reliable and Low-latency Communications (uRLLC), and 3) Massive Machine Type Communications (mMTC).
+With the 5G transition, mobile network services have been classified into three categories by the International Telecommunication Union (ITU): 1) Enhanced Mobile Broadband (eMBB), 2) Ultra-reliable and Low-latency Communications (uRLLC), and 3) Massive Machine Type Communications (mMTC).

 eMBB, uRLLC and mMTC explained